Today, I went to the hairdresser!

 The fact that hairdressers are always surrounded by mirrors though can make spending time facing our reflection harder, if it something we usually avoid.

 Finally… small talk!!

-So there are many reasons a hair appointment for those with an eating disorder can be a big deal and one more thing to rewire and allow ourselves to do in recovery!
+So there are many reasons a hair appointment for those with an eating disorder can be a big deal and it is just one more thing to rewire and allow ourselves to do (with pleasure and pride) in recovery!